Contextual Active Model Selection: Experiments

-We summarize the experimental setup and the baselines in this subsection, with extended descriptions provided in \appref{sec:supp:expsetup} and \appref{app:baselines}.

-\paragraph{Datasets.} We consider four datasets: (1) CIFAR10 \citep{krizhevsky2009learning} contains 60,000 images from 10 different balanced classes.
-(2) DRIFT \citep{vergara2012chemical} is a tabular dataset with 128-dimensional features based on 13,910 chemical sensor measurement of 6 types of gases at various concentration levels.
-(3) VERTEBRAL \citep{asuncion2007uci,berthonnaud2005analysis} is a biomedical tabular dataset which serves as our low-data benchmark; it classifies 310 patients into three classes (Normal, Spondylolisthesis, Disk Hernia) based on 6 attributes.
-(4) HIV \citep{wu2018moleculenet} covers over 40,000 compounds annotated with molecular graph features and binary labels (active, inactive) based on their ability to inhibit HIV replication. {(5) CovType~\citep{Dua:2019} has 580K samples and contains details including slope, aspect, elevation, measurements of area, and type of forest cover. }
+\paragraph{Datasets.} We evaluate our approach using five datasets: (1) CIFAR10 \citep{krizhevsky2009learning} contains 60,000 images from 10 different balanced classes.
+(2) DRIFT \citep{vergara2012chemical} is a tabular dataset with 128-dimensional features, based on 13,910 chemical sensor measurements of 6 types of gases at various concentration levels.
+(3) VERTEBRAL \citep{asuncion2007uci} is a biomedical tabular dataset which classifies 310 patients into three classes (Normal, Spondylolisthesis, Disk Hernia) based on 6 attributes.
+(4) HIV \citep{wu2018moleculenet} contains over 40,000 compounds annotated with molecular graph features and binary labels (active, inactive) indicating their ability to inhibit HIV replication. {(5) CovType~\citep{Dua:2019} has 580K samples and contains details including slope, aspect, elevation, measurements of area, and type of forest cover. }

 \looseness -1 \textbf{Policy sets. } We construct the policy sets $\Pi$ for each dataset following a procedure similar to Meta-selector~\citep{luo2020metaselector}.
 In this approach, a set of recommender algorithms is considered, and Meta-selector assigns varying ratings to these algorithms based on the specific user.
 Concretely, we first construct a set of models trained on different subsamples from each dataset.
-Then we construct a set of policies mixed with \textit{malicious}, \textit{normal}, \textit{random}, and \textit{biased} policy types for each dataset based on different models and features.
+We then construct a set of policies, which include \textit{malicious}, \textit{normal}, \textit{random}, and \textit{biased} policy types for each dataset based on different models and features.
 Details on the classifiers and policies are provided in the supplemental materials.
-The \textit{malicious} policy gives opposite advice; the \textit{random} policy gives random advice; the \textit{biased} policy gives biased advice through training on a biased distribution over classifying specific classes.
-The \textit{normal} policy gives reasonable advice by training under a standard process of the training set.
-The output of the $i_{th}$ policy is $\policy_i\paren{\instance_t}$ that represents the rewards distribution of all the base classifiers on $\instance_t$.
-In total, we create 80, 10, 6, 4 classifiers and 85, 11, 17, 20 policies for CIFAR10, DRIFT, VERTEBRAL and HIV respectively.
+The \textit{malicious} policy provides contrary advice; the \textit{random} policy provides random advice; the \textit{biased} policy provides biased advice by training on a biased distribution for classifying specific classes.
+The \textit{normal} policy gives reasonable advice, being trained under a standard process on the training set.
+We represent the output of the $i_{th}$ policy as $\policy_i\paren{\instance_t}$, indicating the rewards distribution of all the base classifiers on $\instance_t$.
+In total, we create 80, 10, 6, 4 classifiers and 85, 11, 17, 20 policies for CIFAR10, DRIFT, VERTEBRAL, and HIV, respectively.